-Many people think of freedom as the ability to do whatever we want-but those in prison today did exactly that!
+Many people think of freedom as the ability to do what you want-but lots of people already do that.
 So, what is freedom?
 God's Word, of course, clears away the fog...

 Monday-What is "freedom"-really?

 - According to 1 Peter 2:16, truly free people don't automatically act as free men (or else it would not be commanded).
 What does this passage say is the alternative to "acting as free men"?
 Ordinarily, we don't think of slaves as "free"-so how do you explain the final phrase in this passage? - Read John 8:34-36.
 According to v.
 34, how common is slavery?
 Were you a slave?
 Are you still? - Explain this: "I walk in freedom because I have devoted myself to your commandments."
 (Psalm 119:45).
 How does obedience to rules result in freedom?
 (Who is truly free: the mountain climber who is "limited" by his ropes, or the one who ignored the rule of gravity, and now is-quite freely-falling?)
 God is absolutely free-but we humans aren't-why is that? - So, what exactly is "freedom" for us humans?
 Write a definition.